samiux/samiux.github.io/about.md

 # **Who am I?**

 Samiux is an Information Security Enthusiast.
-He is OSCE, OSCP and OSWP.
+He is OSCP, OSWP and OSCE.
 He is a blogger and running this personal website.
 He builds things and also breaks things.
 When in spare time, he will do some programming and reading.
 He is very enjoy in his penetration testing lab.<br>

 His slogan are :